Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 ![Screenshot of dig command result for CoreDNS Level 2](./images/coredns-dig-result-level2.png)

 The important items that show it's working properly are:
-- The server handling the query is 192.168.102.10 (level2's IP address).
+- The server handling the query is 192.168.102.10 (the level2 IP address).
-- The answer has the parent IP address (level3's IP address), 192.168.103.10.
+- The answer has the parent IP address (the level3 IP address), 192.168.103.10.

-Test the ability to query the internet through the upstream envoy proxy.
+Test querying the internet through the upstream Envoy proxy.

 ```bash
 curl -v https://www.example.com